 - Bring those furthest from the job market closer to securing long-term sustainable unsubsidised employment. - Build skills and work experience. - Enhance the employability and in-work skills of the target groups, who have been out of work for at least six months. - Provide manpower and resources to do work that has additional benefit to the community of Jersey in a broad range of areas.

 Community Jobs Fund - Eligibility:

 Qualifying employers:

-• Any employer registered in Jersey.
-This includes private sector organisations, parishes, States-owned utility companies, charities and not-for-profit organisations.
+Any employer registered in Jersey.
+This includes private sector organisations, States of Jersey, parishes, Statesowned utility companies, charities and not-for-profit organisations.

 Excluded employers: